 Finally, the camera’s processor uses all this information to generate the image file and saves it on the memory card.

-Notice that in the example above there are some ‘extra’ electrons that have not been generated from the photons, but have been generated by other effects, for example due to thermal effects for simplicity.
+Notice that in the example above, some ‘extra’ electrons have not been generated from the photons, but have been developed by other effects, for instance, due to the thermal impacts for simplicity.

 Now let’s imagine that the cell represents the average light of the scene we want to photograph.